jmettraux/aac_magic/src/spells.md

 Hit point draining finger.

-The caster drops the tip of their finger on a victim's skin or fur and drains (1 + _volume_) HPs.
+The caster drops the tip of their finger on a victim's skin or fur and drains (1 + _élan_) HPs.
 Those HPs are turned into CPs for the caster.

 The referee might grant a saving throw to the victim.